 Despite the fact that providing feedback on interview candidates benefits the company as well as the candidate, many interviewers are reluctant to give job candidate feedback.
 Some interviewers claim that providing detailed interview feedback is too time-consuming.
 However, any reliable and experienced recruiter takes detailed, thorough notes to document the interview process, which makes it easy to give constructive and thoughtful job candidate feedback.

 As a hiring manager, if you take notes of your own but don’t have time to translate the information into feedback for the candidate, let a professional recruiter handle it for you.
-A professional recruiting firm is well versed in handling positive and negative job candidate feedback, and can do so in a constructive manner.
+A professional recruiting firm or a headhunter is well versed in handling positive and negative job candidate feedback, and can do so in a constructive manner.

 Whether you seek a direct hire candidate, contractor, or want to hire someone on a contract-to-hire basis, a professional recruiting firm can provide you with the resources and expertise you need.
 See how a professional staffing agency like 4 Corner Resources (4CR) can help you improve your job candidate feedback process and gain access to stronger candidates.
 Contact our team today to learn more.